 Vanilla REINFORCE policy gradients have high variance because they use Monte Carlo samples to estimate the Q-function and expectation.
 Revisiting the chess example, if the policy plays a perfect opening but makes a mistake in the middle game and loses, then all opening moves will be down-weighted as well.
 Discovering which actions contributed to the return is called the credit assignment problem.
-The objective G, here the return $\sum{i=t}^{N} r_i$ , is the feedback signal from the environment used to "reinforce" the actions.
+Credit assignment techniques, while not strictly necessary, often significantly simplify optimization.
+The objective G, here the return $\sum{i=t}^{N} r_i$, is the feedback signal from the environment used to "reinforce" the actions.
 One way to reduce the variance of the gradient is to normalize the objective G by subtracting a baseline b(s), which can be any constant or function that depends on the state (Williams, 1992; Weaver & Tao, 2001):